rihanhaiData/wis-delft.github.io/_people/hai.md

 I am a postdoc researcher at Delft University of Technology (TU Delft).
 Before joining TU Delft, I received my Ph.D. degree from computer science 5 (Information Systems) of RWTH Aachen University.
 I received my master degree in June 2012 from the School of Information, Tsinghua University.
 Later I have joined SAP as a technical consultant.
 My research focuses on data integration and related dataset discovery in large-scale data lakes.

+Please refer to my personal website for more information: https://rihanhai.com/